ibm-cloud-docs/iaas-vpn/getting-started.md

 Now that the VPN access is configured, you can log in using your browser.

-1. Open your web browser and click on any one of the [available VPN endpoints](https://test.cloud.ibm.com/docs/iaas-vpn?topic=iaas-vpn-available-vpn-endpoints){: external}.
+1. Open your web browser and click on any one of the [available VPN endpoints](/docs/iaas-vpn?topic=iaas-vpn-available-vpn-endpoints).

    Supported operating systems and browser pairs are as follows: